 Our sales cycles for new and existing customers remain protracted as customers are deliberate and the decision making and product evaluation process is long.
-These evaluation periods can extend further if the customer purchases multiple products or assesses the benefits of a cloud-based subscription in addition to our more traditional on-premises licensing models.
+These evaluation periods can extend further if the customer purchases multiple products or assesses the benefits of a cloud-based subscription in addition to our more traditional self-managed licensing models.
 Sales to new customers also involve extensive customer due diligence and reference checks.
 We must earn credibility with each successful implementation as we expand our sales operations, market products that have been acquired or newly introduced, and expand the ways we deliver our software.
-The success of our sales efforts relies on continued improvements and enhancements to our current products, the introduction of new products, and the continued development of relevant local content and the automated tools that we believe are optimal for updating that content.
+The success of our sales efforts relies on continued improvements and enhancements to our current products, the introduction of new products, efficient operation of our cloud infrastructure, and the continued development of relevant local content and the automated tools that we believe are optimal for updating that content.

 To date, we have primarily licensed our software under term license contracts.
 We generally price our licenses based on the amount of direct written premiums ("DWP") that will be managed by our solutions.
 Our term license and maintenance fees are typically invoiced annually in advance.
-Substantially all term licenses are sold with an initial two-year committed term, with optional annual renewals commencing after the initial term.
+Substantially all term licenses are sold with an initial two-year committed term with optional annual renewals commencing after the initial term.
 A small portion of our revenue is derived from perpetual licenses.
-Term and perpetual license revenue is typically recognized when software is made available to the customer, provided that all revenue recognition criteria have been met.
+Term and perpetual license revenue are typically recognized when software is made available to the customer, provided that all other revenue recognition criteria have been met.

 We also offer cloud-based subscriptions.
 Generally, these subscriptions have an initial term of three to five years, and are typically billed annually in advance, although in some instances additional fees may be assessed in arrears as customers increase their DWP.
-Revenue derived from these subscriptions are recognized ratably over the contractual term beginning after the subscription is effectively provisioned, which is the date our software service is made available to customers.
-We anticipate that sales of subscriptions will increase as a percentage of annual new sales as we sell more cloud-based services.
+Revenue derived from these subscriptions is recognized ratably over the contractual term beginning after the subscription is effectively provisioned, which is the date our software service is made available to customers.
+We anticipate that subscriptions will increase as a percentage of annual new sales over time.
 As a result of the ratable recognition of revenue associated with subscriptions, a significant shift from term licenses to subscriptions will adversely affect our reported revenue growth.
-As this relatively new sales model matures, we may decide to change certain terms to remain competitive or otherwise meet market demands.
+As this sales model matures, we may decide to change certain contract terms to remain competitive or otherwise meet market demands.

-To extend our technology leadership in the global market, we continue to invest in product development and cloud operations to enhance and improve our current products, introduce new products, and advance our ability to deploy cost-effectively each of our products in the cloud.
-Continued investment in product innovation is critical as we seek to assist our customers obtain their IT goals, maintain our competitive advantage, grow our revenue, expand internationally, and meet evolving customer demands.
-In certain cases, we will also acquire skills and technologies to accelerate our time to market for new products and solutions.
+To extend our technology leadership in the global market and to drive operating efficiency, we continue to invest in product development and cloud operations to enhance and improve our current products, introduce new products, and advance our ability to cost-effectively deliver each of our products in the cloud.
+Continued investment is critical as we seek to assist our customers in achieving their technology goals, maintain our competitive advantage, grow our revenue, expand internationally, and meet evolving customer demands.
+In certain cases, we may also acquire skills and technologies to manage our cloud infrastructure and accelerate our time to market for new products and solutions.